-To edit the System Profile specific settings, right click you System Profile, and select Edit System Profile > Agent Group/tier > Sensor Configuration and then select the User Experience item in the Sensor Configuration list.
+To edit the System Profile specific settings, open the System Profile Preferences dialog box and select Agent Group/tier > Sensor Configuration and then select the User Experience item in the Sensor Configuration list.

 JS Tag Example

 When you use this sensor on a Java application server, you can optimize the servlet filter chain injection point using the following options:

 - Inject before outermost HttpServletResponse: Injection works in most cases, but it may not work if one of the servlet filters compresses the HTML response body.
 In this case, the Java Agent wraps the

 - Inject before innermost HttpServletResponse: Injection works in most cases, but it may not work if one of the servlet filters parses the HTML and removes the script tag previously injected by the Java Agent.
 In this case, the Java Agent wraps the

 HttpServletResponseobject passed to the outermost servlet filter and wraps again whenever some other servlet filter wraps our own object.

 - Inject in a specific servlet or filter: Use this option as a fallback when none of the automatic options work for all requests.
 In this case, the Java Agent only wraps the response in the specified filter or servlet.

 - Condition and URI pattern specifies any conditions or URI patterns to use for filtering.
 For example, you specify that the rule should only apply to pages starting with /community/display.
 Wildcards like * or ? are not supported, but for matching any URI you could use contains /.